Skip to main content

 Spaces and Directories

-Directories that are used by Chef products on Windows cannot have spaces.
-For example, C:\Users\User Name will not work, but C:\Users\UserName will.
+Directories that are used by Chef products on Windows can’t have spaces.
+For example, C:\Users\User Name won’t work, but C:\Users\UserName will.
 Chef commands may fail if used against a directory with a space in its name.

 Top-level Directory Names

 Windows will throw errors when path name lengths are too long.
-For this reason, it is often helpful to use a short top-level directory, much like what is done in UNIX and Linux.
+For this reason, it’s often helpful to use a short top-level directory, much like what’s done in UNIX and Linux.
 For example, Chef uses /opt/ to install Chef Workstation on macOS.
 A similar approach can be done on Windows, by creating a top-level directory with a short name.
 For example: C:\chef.

 PATH System Variable